Ben Hope Visitor Guide

 Photography: With its stunning landscapes, Ben Hope is a photographer’s paradise.
 From the morning mist rolling over the hills to the setting sun casting golden hues over the lochs, there’s a picture-perfect moment waiting at every corner.
 Whether you’re a professional photographer or a hobbyist, you’ll find endless inspiration here.

 Stargazing: Thanks to its remote location, Ben Hope offers some of the best stargazing opportunities in Scotland.
-On clear nights, the sky above is a spectacle of twinkling stars and there’s a good chance you’ll even get to witness the mesmerizing Northern Lights.
+On clear nights, the sky above is a spectacle of twinkling stars, and there’s a good chance you’ll even get to witness the mesmerising Northern Lights.

-Exploring Nearby Lochs: Just a short distance from Ben Hope you’ll find several picturesque lochs including Loch Hope, Loch an Seilg, and Loch Ghoba-Dhuibh.
-Spend a day exploring these bodies of water, enjoy a picnic on the shore, or try your hand at fishing.
+Exploring Nearby Lochs: Just a short distance from Ben Hope, you’ll find several picturesque lochs, including Loch Hope, Loch an Seilg, and Loch Ghoba-Dhuibh.
+Spend a day exploring these bodies of water, enjoying a picnic on the shore, or trying your hand at fishing.

 Castle Varrich.
 Lairg IV27 4XE.
 32-minute drive.

-Ruined tower house overlooking the Kyle of Tongue.
-Accessed via a path that runs from Tongue village through woodland.
+A ruined tower house overlooking the Kyle of Tongue.
+Accessible via a path that runs from Tongue village through woodland.
 There is no fee to visit the tower.
 The village has a shop and two pub restaurants.

 Loch Hope.
 A 1-minute drive from Ben Hope car park.

-One of Scotland’s best sea lochs for trout fishing with plenty of sea trout and salmon to be caught.
-The loch sits at the foot of Ben Hope a short distance from Loch Eriboll.
+One of Scotland’s best sea lochs for trout fishing has plenty of sea trout and salmon to be caught.
+The loch sits at the foot of Ben Hope, a short distance from Loch Eriboll.

-Broch Dun Dornaigil.
-Lairg IV27 4UL 9-minute drive from Ben Hope car park.
+Broch Dun Dornaigil, Lairg IV27 4UL, is a 9-minute drive from Ben Hope Car Park.

-A historic landmark that is a fairly well-preserved broch – one of the ancient fortified roundhouses found in Scotland over 2,000 years ago.
+A historic landmark that is a fairly well-preserved broch is one of the ancient fortified roundhouses found in Scotland over 2,000 years ago.
 The broch’s interior is filled with rubble and is inaccessible.

 Kyle of Tongue.
 30-minute drive.